fireblade-engine/ecs-demo/README.md

 Clone the repository and open `FirebladeECSDemo.xcodeproj`.
 Run one of the given Schemes.

+To regenerate the Xcode project you may use `./generateXcodeProj.sh`.

 ## Authors

 * [Christian Treffs](https://github.com/ctreffs) - *Initial work*